mendhak/waveshare-epaper-display/README.md

 ### Waveshare version

-Copy `env.sh.sample` (example environment variables) to `env.sh`
+Copy `config.toml.example` to `config.toml` and edit it.

-Modify the `env.sh` file and set the version of your Waveshare 7.5" e-Paper Module  (newer ones are version 2, red one is 2B)
+Set the version of your Waveshare 7.5" e-Paper Module (newer ones are version 2, red one is 2B):

-    export WAVESHARE_EPD75_VERSION=2
+    [display]
+    waveshare_epd75_version = "2"

 ## Set your location

 Whichever weather provider you use, you'll need to provide the location and units to display in.

-Modify the `env.sh` file and update with the latitude and longitude of your location.
+Edit `config.toml` and update the latitude and longitude:
-As needed, change the temperature format (CELSIUS or FAHRENHEIT).

-    export WEATHER_LATITUDE=51.3656
-    export WEATHER_LONGITUDE=0.1963
-    export WEATHER_FORMAT=CELSIUS
+    [weather]
+    latitude = "51.3656"
+    longitude = "0.1963"
+    format = "CELSIUS"

 ## Pick a Weather provider

-You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no, Weeather.gov, VisualCrossing, and Climacell to provide temperature and weather forecasts.
+You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no, Weather.gov, VisualCrossing, and Climacell to provide temperature and weather forecasts.

-You can switch between them too, by providing the keys and commenting out other ones, but remember to delete the `cache_weather.json` if you switch weather providers.
+In `config.toml`, set the `provider` field under `[weather]` to choose which provider to use:

+    [weather]
+    provider = "metoffice" # metoffice, climacell, accuweather, openweathermap, metno, met_eireann, weathergov, smhi, visualcrossing

+Then configure the API key in the corresponding provider section below.

 ### OpenWeatherMap

 Register on the [OpenWeathermap](https://openweathermap.org) website, and go to the [API Keys page](https://home.openweathermap.org/api_keys), that's the key you'll need.
-Add it to the env.sh file.

-    export OPENWEATHERMAP_APIKEY=xxxxxx
+In `config.toml`, add your API key:

+    [weather.providers.openweathermap]
+    api_key = "xxxxxx"

 ### Met Office (UK)

 Create an account [on the Met Office Weather DataHub](https://datahub.metoffice.gov.uk) site.
 Next, [under subscriptions](https://datahub.metoffice.gov.uk/profile/subscriptions) - subscribe to the 'Site Specific' product 'Global Spot'.
 This will get you an API key.

-Add the API key to the env.sh file:

-    export METOFFICEDATAHUB_API_KEY=eyJ.........
+In `config.toml`, add your API key:

+    [weather.providers.metoffice]
+    api_key = "eyJ........."

 ### AccuWeather